TobyLobster/ManicMiner/README.md

                         <x_min> <y_min> <width>

 ## Single Items
-Individual items are stored at 'levelSingleItemDefinitions' (memory address $7170, or offset $1bf0 into MINER4 binary file)
+Items that typically occupy a single cell are stored at 'levelSingleItemDefinitions' (memory address $7170, or offset $1bf0 into MINER4 binary file)

 The separator between each level is $ff which occurs before and after every level.

+A single byte header holds the 'number of keys - 2' in the top two bits, and the sprite increment amount in the remaining lower bits.

+Then there is a sequence of commands:

     command         description
         $ff         end of level
         $fe         all X coordinates have 15 added to them from now on until the next change of type
-        $fd         increment type
-        else        top nybble is X coordinate, bottom nybble is Y coordinate.
-Plot.
+        $fd         increment current type by the sprite increment amount else        top nybble is X coordinate, bottom nybble is Y coordinate.
+Plot the item.

 At plot time, the current type determines the outcome: